Skip to contents

 Define a small system

 We start with four stochastic equations and two identities that mirror a small open economy.
 The interest rate, world GDP, and the exchange rate are treated as exogenous in this example.
+To keep the setup minimal, the GDP identity below uses fixed illustrative weights.
+For an example with time-varying weights computed from nominal series, see the Klein vignette.

 equations <- "consumption ~ gdp + consumption.L(1) + interest_rate,